 Quebecois have a distinct way of pronouncing certain consonants, mainly “t” and “d.”
 When these letters come before “u,” they speak with an “s” or “z” sound.

-Quebecois and Parisian French have minor differences in vocabulary.
-But, the disparities in sound are much more noticeable.
+Quebecois and Parisian French have minor vocabulary differences, but the sound disparities are much more noticeable.

-This retains archaic features of French, including the use of the “tu” form of address and the preservation of older French terms.
-Old French and the English language which has influenced this variant of Quebec.
+This variant of Quebec retains the archaic features of French, including the use of the “tu” form of address and the preservation of older French terms, such as Old French and the English language, which have influenced it.

 Joual is a type of French language that working-class neighborhoods of Quebec speak informally.